 Welcome to your Artificial Intelligence course

-Course Delivery
+Course delivery

 Throughout your academic journey, you will have ample opportunities to enhance your knowledge and skills.
-You can learn through various methods, such as lectures, seminars, workshops, and laboratory practical.
+You can learn through various methods, such as lectures, seminars, workshops, and laboratory practicals.
 Seminars are ideal for discussing and gaining a deeper understanding of topics covered in lectures with smaller groups of peers.
 Additionally, you can meet with your personal tutor twice a year to receive guidance and support.

 Semester one activities

-The modules in your semester one are:
+The modules in your first semester are:

-Algorithms and Programming Concepts
+• Algorithms and Programming Concepts

 In this module, you'll start an exciting journey in programming that will help you in your studies and future career.
 In the first few weeks, you'll learn to design and write Python programs, and you'll also cover basics like algorithms, data structures, problem-solving, and testing.
 Get ready to dive into the world of programming!

-Computer Architecture and Operating Systems Design
+• Computer Architecture and Operating Systems Design

 In this module, you'll explore different areas of technology in computing and learn how to make smart choices for buying, designing, and developing systems.
 In the first few weeks, you'll dive into understanding operating systems like Windows and Unix, and learn how to set up and program them.
 Get ready for an exciting journey into the core of computing technology!

-Network & Communications
+• Network and Communications

 In the first few weeks, you'll dive into the basics of how networks work, learning about key concepts like TCP/IP, IP addresses, and both wired and wireless networks.
-You'll get hands- on experience with switching, routing, and designing networks.
+You'll get hands-on experience with switching, routing, and designing networks.
 By the end of the module, you'll be able to design, configure, manage, and troubleshoot networks like a pro!
 This foundational knowledge will be crucial when you later explore our AI module, where you'll understand how data is generated and transmitted for further processing, enabling advanced applications like voice assistants.

 Pre-learning